 Each batch takes 10 weeks to complete and each locket uses more than an ounce of pure precious metal, making them much more valuable than most modern jewellery pieces.
 They are individually tested and hallmarked by the Edinburgh Assay Office with a full UK hallmark giving you complete confidence.

-We have a no-quibble, money back guarantee on these lockets, free UK shipping and free returns.
-It is extrememly rare for us to receive a return of this locket, however.
+We have a no-quibble, money-back guarantee* on these lockets, free UK shipping and free returns.
+It is extremely rare for us to receive a return of this locket, however.

 Each Memory Keeper Locket® comes with a polish cloth to keep it sparkling and special velvet storage pouch containing Intercept® technology, which cleans the air inside the pouch to ensure optimum conditions.

 I hope you love it.
 To see the full collection and all the prices click here (No email address required unless you want a discount code)

 Gillian Crawford, Creative Director & Founder, Lily Blanche

 Watch the video below to see Natalie reveal the secrets of the Memory Keeper Locket.

 We’d be delighted to answer your questions about this special family locket.
 You can email me email@example.com, call 44 (0)1786 473201 during office ours, contact us on Facebook Messenger, Instagram or Twitter or use the Live Chat button on the website.